odan/slim4-skeleton/docs/translations.md

 ## Introduction

-There are several ways to retrieve strings in different languages, so you can easily support multiple languages within your application.
+There are several ways to support multiple languages within your application.

 ## Translations in PHP